 SP4PHC in the Philippines

-The Philippines Universal Health Care (UHC) Law offers an unprecedented opportunity to make the purchasing of primary health care more strategic.
-The law mandates radical structural reforms in the health sector, including universal insurance coverage through PhilHealth, expanded primary health care benefits, among others.
-SP4PHC is providing technical support to the Department of Health and PhilHealth to design and implement the provisions of the UHC law in order to strengthen purchasing of primary health care, especially family planning and maternal, newborn and child health.
+The Philippines was previously one of the deep-dive countries of SP4PHC, where the Universal Health Care (UHC) Law offered an unprecedented opportunity to make the purchasing of primary health care services more strategic.
+It enabled radical structural reforms in the health sector, including universal insurance coverage through PhilHealth and expanded primary health care benefits, among other improvements.
+SP4PHC provided technical support to the Department of Health and PhilHealth to design and implement the provisions of the UHC Law to strengthen purchasing of primary health care services, especially for family planning and maternal, newborn, and child health.

 Featured Learning Products

-Health Financing in the Philippines
+Scoping the Digital Landscape of Health Resource Tracking in the Philippines

 SP4PHC aims to improve how governments purchase primary health care services, with a focus on family planning and maternal, newborn, and child health.
 SP4PHC is supported by a grant from the Bill & Melinda Gates Foundation.